araki-ka/resume/README_EN.md

 ### Develop data-enabled human resources and Increase the market value of data personnel

 I believe that data-literate human resources will change the future of business.
-I want to increase the value of data-enabled jobs such as data analysts, data scientists, and data engineers to the same level as in the United States and Europe.
+I want to increase the value of data-enabled jobs such as data scientists, data engineers, and data stewart to the same level as in the United States and Europe.

 ### Data Human Resources Community